rsiyanwal/Machine-Learning-From-Scratch/Simple Linear Regression/Statistical Approach/README.md

 (in millions)

-Now, there is a question, __does the year have any impact on the problem that we are working on?__ Our problem is about the relation between the R&D budget and the Profit but we are not concerned about the year.
-Maybe in some different problem we want to know if there is any relationship between the year and the profit and maybe we find some relation too, but for now we are only concerned with R&D budget and the Profit.
-Hence, we will only deal with just these two features and our data should look like this --
+We need to ask ourselves whether the year has any influence on the problem at hand.
+Our task is to examine the connection between the R&D budget and the profit, and we are not interested in the year.
+Although in a different problem, we may be interested in discovering any association between the year and the profit, and we may even identify one.
+However, for now, we are solely interested in the R&D budget and the profit.
+Therefore, we will only consider these two features, and our data should appear as follows --

 | Amount Spent on R&D | Annual Profit  |
 |------------|-------------|